alexsigaras/hack-a-brain/Arduino Code/Libraries/ADS1299/README.txt

     void START();	// start a data conversion session void STOP();	// stop data conversion

-	timed delays are taken where required in the above funcitons. bear in mind the timing of your byte to byte transmission. clk on ADS is ~2MHz, so that is a limit.
+	timed delays are taken where required in the above functions. bear in mind the timing of your byte to byte transmission. clk on ADS is ~2MHz, so that is a limit.